Raphael-Boichot/SGTE-ThermDoc-database/README.md

 ```
 Keywords must be entered in UPPERCASE as arguments, the command extract references with KEYWORD1 **OR** KEYWORD2 **OR** KEYWORD3, and so on.

 Commands can of course be scripted and ran as a batch, see ./Codes/Script.m for example of script containing several commands.
+Papers are listed by years to ease the reading.
+These simple commands must cover 99% of the use of the database.

 ## Database maintenance